 The Acworth Police Department responded to Saddle Bar on Cowan Road after reports of a shooting around 2:42 a.m.
 Officers found Jones with a gunshot wound, provided emergency care, and took him to Kennestone Hospital in Marietta, where he later died.

-Jones, who was working security at the bar, saw a woman being assaulted in the parking lot.
-The former college linebacker stepped in to stop the attack.
-After helping break up an altercation involving Daniel Di Vonne Parsons, 25, of Douglasville, things appeared to calm down — but police say Parsons then produced a firearm and shot Jones in the back.
+Jones, who was working security at the bar, saw a woman being assaulted in the parking lot and stepped in to stop the attack.
+After he broke up the altercation involving Daniel Di Vonne Parsons, 25, of Douglasville, police say Parsons produced a firearm and shot Jones in the back.

 Jones’ uncle, Edward Jones, told WSB-TV that Jordan’s first instinct was to help, describing how Jordan “simply grabbed him, an old bear hug, and put him to the side” instead of using aggressive force.